htammen/n-odata-server-example/README.md

 * http://\<host\>:3000/odata/$metadata
 * http://\<host\>:3000/odata/People

+## Authentication and Authorization
+n-odata-server leverages the authentication and authorization mechanisms supplied by loopback.
+We have provided a [wiki page](https://github.com/htammen/n-odata-server/wiki/authorization) to help you get started easily with this topic.

 ## Docker
 It's also quite easy to run the application in a Docker container.
 This might be a good idea if you e.g. don't have a local node.js installation yet.
 To create a Docker container after pulling the github repo to your local pc just enter